 |Building:||Architecture Building, Room 402B|

-Federica Goffi’s writings and research bring to focus the matter of time as an essential and overlooked design material, in its threefold nature of ‘time’, ‘weather’, ‘tempo’.
-This includes explorations on the relationship between music and architecture; researching material imagination and architectural representation; restoration and rehabilitation projects.
-She has published several articles and book chapters (Routledge, ARQ Cambridge, In.Form, Interstices, INTAR).
-She holds a PhD in Design and Research from the Washington-Alexandria Architecture Center (VT), which explored theoretical issues pertaining change within mnemic buildings and resulted in a book titled: ‘Time Matter(s): Invention and Re-Imagination in Built Conservation’ published by Ashgate, London (July 2013).
+Federica Goffi’s writings and research bring to focus the matter of time as design material, in its threefold nature of time, weather, tempo.
+This includes explorations researching architectural representation and imagination; built conservation, conversion and adaptive reuse projects; the relationship between music and architecture.
+She published articles and book chapters (Routledge, AD, ARQ Cambridge, OBL/QUE, In.Form, Interstices, INTAR, Scroope).
+She holds a PhD in Design and Research from the Washington-Alexandria Architecture Center (WAAC, VT), which explored theoretical questions pertaining change within mnemic buildings and resulted in a book titled: ‘Time Matter(s): Invention and Re-Imagination in Built Conservation’ published by Ashgate, London (July 2013).
+She recently edited a book titled: ‘Marco Frascari’s Dream House: A Theory of Imagination’ published by Routledge, London (April 2017).
 She is a licensed architect in her native country.

 She is currently exploring a research agenda delving into architecture in conversion, the cultural and emotional aspects of design, how details define our sense of place over time, questioning the possibility to sustain unfinished adaptable details, and exploring the concept of complete buildings that do not have a fixed image.